m15-ai/TrooperAI/README.md

 <img src="docs/system_pic1.jpg" alt="system_pic1" style="zoom:33%;" />

-> TLDR Conclusion:
->
+## Conclusion

-> The project was a success.
-Both the streaming and batch architectures (two separate server.py files) were capable of providing low enough latency to make possible a reasonable conversation with TrooperAI.
-Gemma2:2b and Qwen2.5:0.5b models provided acceptable performance.
+The project was a success.
+Both the streaming and batch architectures ( `server.py`and `server-batch.py` files) were capable of providing low enough latency to make possible a reasonable conversation with TrooperAI. `Gemma2:2b` and `Qwen2.5:0.5b` models provided acceptable performance.
 The Gemma2 model was able to provide a more direct, authoritarian persona, while Qwen2.5 was faster, but generally provided a more friendly interaction.
-The programmable System Message is key in tuning your desired personality.
+The programmable `System Message` is key in tuning your desired personality.
+I decided on Vosk for STT, although i did extensive testing with faster-whisper.
+Piper gave excellent performance for TTS.

 ## Features